 top of page

-Located near the Wyoming - Idaho border, this 5-acre lot features a new residence, guest house, habitat pond, and trails throughout the property.
-A primary view to Grand Teton and secondary views to surrounding named peaks are framed by aspen clusters and low weathered steel walls at the front entry, a roof deck focused on views to the east, gathering spaces around the pond edge and curated views from within the building.
-Mowed trails through the native grasses pay homage to past agricultural use, similar to a well-worn two-track road you may find on nearby ranch land.
-The entry drive and autocourt dead-end into a native wildflower meadow that provides a sense of arrival, as well as color, texture, and ecological benefit.
+Located near the Wyoming-Idaho border, this 5-acre property features a new residence, guest house, habitat pond, and a network of trails weaving through native grasses.
+The site is defined by a primary view of the Grand Teton and secondary views of surrounding named peaks, all framed beautifully by aspen clusters and low weathered steel walls at the front entry.
+A roof deck is thoughtfully oriented to the east, offering expansive vistas, while gathering spaces around the pond edge and curated views from within the home create intimate connections to the landscape.
+Mowed trails pay homage to the site’s agricultural past, resembling well-worn two-track roads typical of nearby ranch lands.
+The entry drive and autocourt culminate in a native wildflower meadow that enhances the sense of arrival while adding seasonal color, texture, and ecological value.

-A boardwalk connects the east and west sides of the house through a glass connector.
-Stepping up to the boardwalk from the autocourt, visitors have a clear view of the Big Hole Mountains to the west and view through the building's glass connector to the pond on the east side.
-Built elements are oriented parallel or perpendicular to this axis.
-Natural elements such as mowed paths, pond shape and access points, and blurred edges where different types of vegetation meet are much more organic in shape.
-The landscape experience is comprised of moments of discovery, moments of passive observation, or direct interaction and experience that may shift with the seasons or change over time.
+A boardwalk spanning the east and west sides of the house connects through a glass-enclosed connector, offering visitors a stunning visual axis—from the Big Hole Mountains to the west, through the building, and out to the pond on the east side.
+Built elements are oriented either parallel or perpendicular to this line, creating a clear organizational framework.
+In contrast, natural features like mowed paths, pond edges, and vegetation transitions adopt more organic, fluid forms.
+The landscape invites a rich experience of discovery, observation, and interaction—shifting with the seasons and evolving over time to maintain a dynamic relationship between people and place.

 Project in collaboration with Untitled Architecture